wbyoung/jsi/_posts/00-07-01-ember-mvc.md

 We will have regular breaks each day to discuss what we've been trying and what their next steps will be.
-During this time, you should share what you've learned, what's currently challenging you, and what you're next goals are.
+During this time, you should present what you've learned, what's currently challenging you, and what you're next goals are.